-Competitors are repositioning around AI and winning proposals you used to own.
+Competitors are leading with AI in proposals and winning work you used to own.

 What’s happening

 Ascentra Labs has been adopted by three of the top five consulting firms.
-These firms are not just using AI internally — they are leading with it in proposals.
-When a competitor walks into a pitch and says 'we deliver due diligence in one week instead of four, at half the cost, with AI-powered analysis,' your proposal for a traditional four-week engagement looks slow and expensive.
+These firms aren’t just using AI internally; they’re leading with it in proposals.
+When a competitor walks into a pitch and says ‘we deliver due diligence in one week instead of four, at half the cost, with AI-powered analysis,’ your proposal for a traditional four-week engagement looks slow and expensive.

 The pitch is changing across the industry.
-Clients now expect to hear how AI is part of the engagement methodology.
-Not because they care about the technology — because they care about speed, cost, and accuracy.
-A proposal that does not address AI is a proposal that feels behind.
-BDO research shows an efficiency ceiling of 25-40% from AI adoption.
-The firms that are winning proposals are the ones that explain what they do with that efficiency — not just that they have it.
+Clients now expect to hear how AI fits into the engagement methodology, not because they care about the technology, but because they care about speed, cost, and accuracy.
+A proposal that doesn’t address AI feels behind.
+BDO research shows an efficiency ceiling of 25–40% from AI adoption.
+The firms winning proposals are the ones explaining what they do with that efficiency, not just claiming they have it.

-The most dangerous competitive position is the middle: firms that have adopted AI tools internally but have not changed their external offerings or pricing.
-They bear the cost of AI investment without the competitive benefit of AI-differentiated proposals.
-Their competitors are telling a better story about what the client gets.
+The most dangerous competitive position is the middle: firms that have adopted AI tools internally but haven’t changed their external offerings or pricing.
+They’re paying for AI without getting the competitive benefit of AI-differentiated proposals.
+Their competitors are telling a better story about what the client actually gets.

 Why the obvious responses don’t work